-Children have special educational needs if they need support or provision that is 'different from or additional to that normally available to pupils of the same age'.
-SEND Code of Practice
+Children have special educational needs if they need support or provision 'different from or additional to that normally available to pupils of the same age'.

 This means that a pupil does not need a formal diagnosis to be considered SEND Support, and that a pupil with a diagnosis may not be listed as SEND Support unless they are receiving additional provision.
 Teachers will still be made aware of any and all diagnoses, even where additional support is not needed.